Positive unlabeled learning with tensor networks: Model

 We will now reformulate the first part of the loss terms $\mathcal{L}_{1,2,3}$ and show that they minimize a distance between the data distribution and positive/negative ``quantum'' probabilities given by $\rho^{\rm p,n}=(P^{\rm p,n})^TP^{\rm p,n}$.
-We can represent a dataset $\mathcal{D}$ as an unnormalized ``quantum'' probability by using the diagonal ensemble
+We represent a dataset $\mathcal{D}$ as an unnormalized ``quantum'' probability by using the diagonal ensemble

 where $\Phi(x)$ denotes a column vector embedding and $\Phi(x)^T$ a row vector embedding.
-If we now promote our embedding vector space to a Hilbert space with a Hilbert-Schmidt inner product, we can interpret the terms in the loss-functions $\mathcal{L}_{1,2,3}$ as the inner product between the actual data distribution and the modeled distributions $\rho^{\rm p,n}$
+We now promote our embedding vector space to a Hilbert space with a Hilbert-Schmidt inner product and interpret the terms in the loss-functions $\mathcal{L}_{1,2,3}$ as the inner product between the actual data distribution and the modeled distributions $\rho^{\rm p,n}$

-Therefore, we can understand the final matrices $P^{\rm p,n}$ as ``square roots'' of the approximations of the positive/negative data distributions.
+Therefore, the final matrices $P^{\rm p,n}$ define the ``square roots'' of the approximate positive/negative data distributions.

-A distinct feature of many tensor-network models is that they enable efficient unbiased sampling \cite{stoudenmire2016supervised,sun2020generative}.
-We can sample efficiently also from a probability distribution encoded in an LPS state.
+A distinct feature of many tensor-network models is that they enable efficient unbiased sampling \cite{stoudenmire2016supervised,sun2020generative}, which is also true for probability distributions determined by LPS states.
 In a tensor network, we typically sample sequentially by constructing a local probability density.
 Let us assume that we have already sampled all positions until $i+1$.
 In other words, we know the values $x_1, x_2,\ldots ,x_i$ while the values for positions $i+1, i+2,i+3,\ldots N$ are unknown (to be determined).
-In the next step, we will sample the attribute at position $i+1$.
-The unnormalized probability density at the position $i+1$ is then given by
+We sample the attribute at position $i+1$ from the probability density at position $i+1$ given by

-The marginalization integrals or sums over the variables $x_{i+2},x_{i+3},\ldots x_{N}$ can be replaced by a simple contraction due to the orthonormality of the embedding functions.
-The tensor network in \eref{eq: unnormalized p} can be efficiently evaluated and represents an embedding basis function expansion of the unnormalized probability density of the current variable $u$.
+Due to the orthonormality of the embedding functions, we replace the marginalization integrals or sums over the variables $x_{i+2},x_{i+3},\ldots x_{N}$ by a simple contraction.
+The tensor network in \eref{eq:unnormalised p} can be efficiently evaluated and represents an embedding basis function expansion of the unnormalized probability density of the current variable $u$.
 After we sample the current position, we continue with the next one to the right.